CarloHFR/py-site-generator/README.md

 ### Develop notes:
-- Render flow: look for content files > extract all content tags > put content in layout > make all operations upon {{}} tags until no one is left > generate html files.
+Render flow:
+    - Look for layouts directory
+    - Store layouts in dict
+    - Pre processes layout (loop)(make includes, ignore other tags)(self include is not allowed)
+    - Look for content files
+    - Extract all content tags to dict
+    - process layout (insert content/include)(loop until no tags are left)
+    - generate html files.